makersacademy/airport_challenge/README.md

 airport.take_off(plane)
 ```

-#### The Weather module
+#### The Weather class
-Each airport calls on the Weather module using the method 'stormy?'.
+Each airport includes an instance of the Weather class, which has the method 'stormy?'.
 There is a 1-in-4 chance of the weather being stormy.

 #### The Plane class
 A plane's status can be checked using flying?.
 This equals true if has left the airport and false if it has landed.